 A versatile and dependable South Korean fullback whose career was a global journey, spanning World Cups and leagues across Asia.

-Oh Beom-seok's footballing passport was well-stamped.
-The South Korean defender built a career on adaptability and resilience, capable of playing on either flank but most often solidifying the right side.
-He announced himself on the global stage as part of the surprising South Korean squad that took bronze at the 2012 London Olympics, a feat that cemented his reputation.
-Oh's club journey mirrored the globalization of Asian football, with spells in Russia, Qatar, the UAE, and China, in addition to his native K-League.
-While not always a flashy star, he was the kind of consistent, intelligent defender managers trusted in big matches, including appearances in World Cup qualifying campaigns.
-His transition into analysis coaching after retirement speaks to a deep, studious understanding of the game he played for over fifteen years at a high level.
+Oh Beom-seok earned a bronze medal with the South Korean squad at the 2012 London Olympics, a feat that announced him on the global stage.
+The defender, born in 1984, built a career on adaptability and resilience, capable of playing on either flank but most often solidifying the right side.
+His club journey mirrored the globalization of Asian football, with spells in Russia, Qatar, the UAE, China, and the K-League.
+He was the kind of consistent, intelligent defender managers trusted in big matches, including World Cup qualifying campaigns.
+After retirement, he transitioned into analysis coaching, speaking to a deep, studious understanding of the game he played for over fifteen years.

 1981–1996